 Lose Weight Using Samsung S Health On Your Galaxy Smartphone

-Edited by Grimm, Margiebell, Eng, Jen M and 1 other
+Edited by Grimm, Margiebell, Eng, Jen M

 Hi, you are watching VisiHow and today we are going to show you how to use the Samsung S Health application to check out what you eat, and lose a little bit of weight hopefully in the process.
 So what we're going to do is tap the right hand button here.

 That going to open up our phone to the locked screen.

 Do your pattern, PIN, or whatever it is you do to open your phone.
 In my case, it is just a swipe.